ALejietis96/INC2-Automated-Loan-Originator/README.md

   - <i>Automated Loan Creatorv1_2.postman_collection</i> - Postman collection, for ease of use when importing it in Postman

-  - <i>Automated Loan originator.pdfUser manual.jpg</i></i> - PDF from Confluence that is representation of documentation that was added to the project
+  - <i>Automated Loan originator.pdf</i> - PDF from Confluence that is representation of documentation that was added to the project

   - <i>Editable information in yellow.jpg</i> - Visual representation of which information should be edited.